September Is Self-Improvement Month

 Financial wellness includes knowing your credit score and monitoring your credit report.
 If your score is low, it also includes creating a plan to raise your score — and putting that plan into action.
 MoneyLion Credit Builder Plus offers a credit-builder loan and more to help.

 Now that you understand what financial wellness looks like, it’s time to evaluate your own finances.
 Does your financial situation need a tune-up?
 If so, begin by taking a few of these steps.

 Did you know that you don’t need to pay money to view your credit score?
 Look for a bank or credit card provider that offers free credit monitoring services.

 Understand your score, monitor it regularly and create a plan to improve if your score is low.
-MoneyLion’s app offers free credit monitoring to members.
+MoneyLion’s app offers credit monitoring to members.
 You can monitor your credit score, payment history, age of credit, credit utilization rate, credit inquiries, loans, debt and more.

 Make a Budget… and Stick with It

 If you don’t already have a household budget, sit down with the members of your household and create one.
 Grab your most recent bank statement and look at the total amount of money you have coming into your household each month.
 Then, factor in fixed, required expenses — things like rent or mortgage payments, utilities, insurance and more.
 With the money you have left over, assign a category to each dollar for flexible expenses.
 For example, if you love to try out new restaurants, you may want to budget $100 a month for eating out.
 Don’t forget to budget in a monthly contribution to an emergency fund if you don’t already have one.

 Once you’ve made your budget, try your best to stick with it.
 Pay yourself first and save money as soon as you get your paycheck.
 If you overspend in one category, don’t be afraid to move money from another to cover your expenses.
 At the end of the month, you can reevaluate your budget if you had a hard time following it.